Cook smarter

 Flour

 Bread flour is the best starting point.
 Its 12-13% protein creates enough gluten for a chewy crust with good structure.
-All-purpose flour (10-11% protein) works too — you'll get a slightly softer, more tender result.
+All-purpose flour (10-11% protein) works too, giving a slightly softer, more tender result.

 Skip cake flour (too soft) and whole wheat flour (too dense) until you've got a few batches under your belt.
 After that, check out different flour types.